fortran-lang/fpm-docs/pages/index.md

 ::::::

-Welcome to the documentation of the Fortran package manager (fpm) and divided in four major parts.
+Welcome to the documentation of the Fortran package manager (fpm).
-Select one of the topics below to continue.
+This documentation is divided in four major parts, select one of the topics below to continue.

 ::::{note}
 This pages are currently under construction and contributions are always welcome!